github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/troubleshooting-required-status-checks.md

 ## Handling skipped but required checks

-It may happen that the status check is skipped on some Pull Requests due to path filtering but it is required.
-For example you may skip a Node.JS test on a Pull Request which fixes a typo in your README File (and doesn't touch the JS & TS Files in the `scripts` folder at all !).
+Sometimes a required status check is skipped on pull requests due to path filtering.
+For example, a Node.JS test will be skipped on a pull request that just fixes a typo in your README file and makes no changes to the JavaScript and TypeScript files in the `scripts` directory.

-Now if that check is required and it gets skipped probably because it's not needed, then the check's status would be shown as pending (because it's required) and you won't be able to merge the Pull Request.
+If this check is required and it gets skipped, then the check's status is shown as pending, because it's required.
+In this situation you won't be able to merge the pull request.

+### Example

-Suppose you have a workflow which is required to pass as given below :
+In this example you have a workflow that's required to pass.

 ```yaml
 name: ci